 Still, Wilson put in a good performance and has to be given credit as a Batman actor.

-9 – Diedrich Bader – The Brave and the Bold:
+10. Diedrich Bader – The Brave and the Bold

-Uttering alliterative tongue-twisters which defied normal boundaries of dialogue, Bader’s Batman is an action hero and a detective of the highest order and serves as a narrator on this lighthearted series where he introduces viewers to some of DC’s lesser-known heroes.
+Uttering alliterative tongue-twisters which defied normal boundaries of dialogue, Bader’s Batman is an action hero and a detective of the highest order.
+He is a narrator in this lighthearted series, introducing viewers to some of DC’s lesser-known heroes.

 Wearing a costume that didn’t fit him and looking like he’d eaten a few too many doughnuts, he was less of an action hero than the actor he replaced.
-However, as Bruce Wayne he’s distinctive, has a better look and exudes far more charisma as he deflects Vicki Vale’s quest to expose him as the Batman.
-Not only that but he has genuine enthusiasm every time he decides it’s time to wear the costume.
-He spends some time doing detective work too, has a great rapport with Robin and his undercover work is always on form.
+However, as Bruce Wayne, he’s distinctive, has a better look and exudes far more charisma as he deflects Vicki Vale’s quest to expose him as Batman.
+Not only that, but he has genuine enthusiasm whenever he decides it’s time to wear the costume.
+He also spends some time doing detective work, has a great rapport with Robin, and his undercover work is always on form.